High School English Language Arts Handouts

 By Rigorous Resources for High School English

-This entire 50-page unit will come to you in two separate formats: Word *and* PDF.
-Because the Word doc is fully editable, you'll be able to customize the materials to suit the skill levels of your students — year after year!
-If you don't have Microsoft Word, you'll still be able to access all of the materials as a PDF — which is easy to navigate and quick to print!
-Finally, as a free bonus, I'm including links to digital copies of every document in user-friendly platforms like Google Docs and Google Forms.
+This entire resource will come to you in two separate formats: Word Docs *and* PDFs.
+Because the Word docs are fully editable, you'll be able to customize them to match the skill levels of your students year after year.
+If you don't have Microsoft Word, you'll still be able to access PDF versions — which are easy to navigate and quick to print.

 Happy teaching!